Pathoschild/smapi-mod-dump/source/Shoplifter/README.md

 - How many days you are banned for, set to 0 if you don't want to be banned
 - Maximum fine amount
 - Maximum friendship penalty
+- Maximum distance a villager must be to catch the player, default is 5.

 When changing the config, ensure only positive whole numbers or zero are entered so the config can be parsed.
 The mod will use the default values if it can't parse the config.